What They Haven't Told You About Insuring Your Spouse

 The younger you are when you buy the insurance, the more years of potential income you’ll need to replace.
 Your agent will help you determine this policy amount, which is called the policy "face value" in insurance jargon.
 The younger you are, the lower your rates will be, since insurance cost is based on mortality risk.

 If you are 65-70, the insurance company will typically limit the amount of coverage you can buy to about 5-10 times your income.
 These guidelines can be somewhat flexible and vary with company to company.
-Some insurance companies will also consider net worth, debts, other income, etc. This U.S. News article that will help you pinpoint the best age to buy life insurance.
+Some insurance companies will also consider net worth, debts, other income, etc. This recent article from Financial Samurai will help you pinpoint the best age to buy life insurance.

 In this particular circumstance, you would want the policy to last at least as long as the mortgage and cover the full mortgage amount.